eruption-project/eruption/README.md

 ### Introduction

 Eruption is a Linux daemon written in the Rust programming language.
-Eruption consists of a core daemon with an integrated Lua interpreter, and additional plugin components.
-Its intended usage is to execute Lua scripts that may react to certain events on the system like e.g. `Timer tick`, `Key pressed` or `Mouse moved` and subsequently control the connected LED devices and/or transform the user input via the integrated programmable macro feature.
+Eruption consists of a core daemon providing an integrated
+Lua interpreter, and additional plugin components.
+Its primary usage is to execute Lua scripts that may react to certain events on the system like e.g. `Timer tick`, `Key press` or `Mouse move` and subsequently control the connected LED devices and/or transform the user input via the integrated programmable macro feature.
 Eruption plugins may export additional functionality to the Lua scripting engine.
 Multiple Lua scripts may be run in parallel, each one in its own VM thread.
 A Lua script shall compute some kind of effect resulting in a 'color map'.